 An attempt to build the ‘Murrayfield Sub-National Table Tennis Centre’ at 55 Corstorphine Road proved financially unviable, while the club was outbid when attempting to buy a new home on Roseburn Street in 2015.
 The search for a permanent, purpose-built home goes on.

-Roger Thomas, later secretary of the club, joined Murrayfield in 1969, playing in the 1st team with Ian Donald and Ronnie Stewart.
+Roger Thomas, later secretary and Vice-President of the club, joined Murrayfield in 1969, playing in the 1st team with David Hunter and Ronnie Stewart.
 Having won the Handicap Cup with his Edinburgh University team the previous year, the three of them then won it in the 1970 season.
-The trio played together for several years and in 1976-77 lost the Division 1 championship only on game difference to Gambit.
+The trio played together for several years.
+In 1976-77 the team of Ian Donald, David Hunter & Roger Thomas lost the Division 1 championship only on game difference to Gambit.
 Roger finished that season 4th in the Division 1 averages behind a very strong trio: Bert Kerr, Anwar Majid and Alan Colliar.
 Another strong 1st team saw Roger Thomas, Jack Oughton (both still club trustees) and Elaine Forbes play together in the late 70s.
 Graham Sutherland (Scottish junior champion in 1983) was another leading player at Murrayfield.
 He, Jonathan Wilson, Jim Wilson and Anwar Majid were the main players as Murrayfield first won the ELTTL Division 1 title in 1986-87; ahead of strong Gambit and Tynecastle sides.
 The 1st team in season 1994-5 (Pete Lugton, Paul Dilger, Sarah Hurry and Colin Robertson) produced what Lindsay Muir described as ‘an exceptional result’ in lifting the Division title ‘in what was probably one of the strongest divisions in years’.

 Murrayfield have been particularly strong in the ELTTL in recent years (winning the Premier Division title 6 times between 2010 and 2020) as well picking up the Scottish National League in 1997 (the squad included Ron Lindsay, Peter Lugton, Sarah Hurry and Mike MacLaren).
 For many years the National League teams (the club also put out a 2nd team under the Roseburn banner) were organised by Lindsay McCrea who was also President of the club, taking over from Mr Terras who was the key organising figure in the 70s.